woojoo666/arcana-notes/notes8.md

 * once you have access to an object, you can read from it, clone it, write to it
 * completely anonymously, the object doesn't know who you are (unless you explicitly tell it)
 * and thus, the object can't discriminate based on "where you're from" or what scope you're in

+* also assume a secure direct communication channel between caller and callee
+* this is implied by the pass-by-reference model (see section "Indirect Writes, and Pass-By-Reference Model")

 * this might seem too insecure
 * but actually, this just abstracts away security from functionality